chanwoo-lee-phil/chanwoo-lee-phil.github.io/_pages/research.md

  * A paper on the notion of perspicuity in metaphysics
  * A paper on the genesis of 'model' in mathematics
  * A paper on philosophical/epistemic stances from the Lakatosian perspective
+ * A paper on the person-affecting account of benefits and harms